gdiaz384/ADKTools/README.md

 5. Run installADK.bat to install at least one of the ADKs (AIK != ADK).
 All 3 (AIK + ADKs x2) are preferred.
 6. Wait to install AIK manually (next->next->next)
 7. Run createWinPE.bat to generate updated WinPE.wim and WinPE.iso files
-    - Note: Windows Deployment Services can PXE boot these WinPE.wim files (WDS 2012+ does both BIOS/UEFI PXE)
+    - Note: Windows Deployment Services can PXE boot WinPE.wim files (WDS 2012+ supports both BIOS/UEFI)
 8. If not using WDS or USB: It is possible to burn these ISO files to optical media.
     - Use a Deployment Prompt and run "convertwim toiso" or "massupdate export" to regenerate ISO files.
 9. Obtain installer.wim files (or ISOs) for the versions/architectures/editions of windows to install.
 MS links: